Can You Catch COVID-19 Through Your Eyes?

-Coronavirus can spread through the eyes, just as it does through your nose and mouth.
-However, researchers are still studying the rate at which COVID-19 can spread this way.
+COVID-19 can spread through the eyes, just as it does through the nose and mouth.
+However, research conducted during the pandemic found that the risk of ocular transmission is low.

-Virus particles from an infected person can spray from their nose or mouth and into another person’s face.
-Depending on their proximity, you can breathe in the small droplets, or they can enter your body through your eyes.
+Virus particles from an infected person can spray from their nose or mouth and land on another person's face.
+Depending on proximity, you can breathe in these small droplets, or they can enter your body through your eyes.

 You can also contract the virus by touching a contaminated surface and then touching your nose, mouth, or eyes.
-This transmission route only accounts for a few cases and can be prevented through regular handwashing.
+This transmission route accounts for only a small number of cases and is preventable through regular handwashing.

-Different studies have investigated the ocular interactions of COVID-19.
-They show a low possibility of COVID-19 transmission through the eyes.
+Multiple studies investigated the ocular interactions of SARS-CoV-2 during the pandemic.
+Overall, the evidence points to a low possibility of COVID-19 transmission through the eyes.

-A later study talked about ocular symptoms, such as conjunctivitis, may signal a SARS-CoV-2 infection.
-The study states that there’s no proof that the eyes serve as an additional transmission route for the virus.
-However, researchers note that further research is needed regarding this matter.
-5
+A later systematic review noted that ocular symptoms, such as conjunctivitis, may signal a SARS-CoV-2 infection.
+However, the study found no definitive proof that the eyes serve as a significant additional transmission route for the virus.

 Direct Inoculation Through the Conjunctiva

-Tiny drops and body fluids can easily infect the surface of the clear part of the eye (called the conjunctiva).
-The virus that affects the respiratory system can also cause respiratory infections when it enters through the eye.
+Tiny droplets and body fluids can land on the surface of the conjunctiva, the clear membrane covering the white of the eye.
+The virus can then cause respiratory infections when it enters through this route.

-Our eyes have mucosal membranes, which protect our bodies from the external environment.
-However, the virus that causes COVID-19 can use mucosal lining membranes as an entry point.2
+Our eyes have mucosal membranes that protect the body from the external environment.
+However, SARS-CoV-2 can use these mucosal lining membranes as an entry point into the body.

-The hypothesis suggests that the nasolacrimal system may allow the virus to move from the eyes to the gastrointestinal and respiratory tracts.
-This can facilitate transmission and cause an infection.
+Another hypothesis involves the nasolacrimal system, which drains tears into the lacrimal sac and the nasal cavity.
+This system may allow the virus to travel from the eyes to the gastrointestinal and respiratory tracts, facilitating infection.

 COVID-19 Symptoms